freemanlowell/keep_it_simple/README.md

 As we now know from todo list task 1 & our own research we now know the answer to task 2!

 ## Task3
-How to ge that root flag?
+How to get that root flag?

 Let's see if an SNMP server is running on our host;